Bun E. Carlos: Formation

 In about May 1973, (Note: The date may be assumed from the breakup of Sick Man of Europe, which is documented to be in May 1973.) the members of Sick Man of Europe relocated to Rockford and the band broke up.
 In June 1973, Carlos and Nielsen formed a new band to take over the gigs which Sick Man of Europe had booked.
-Randy "Xeno" Hogan was hired as lead vocalist and Rick Szeluga as bassist.
 The band continued to use the name Sick Man of Europe, but nightclub owners did not like the name.
-For about a month, the band used the name The Reapers.
-(Note: The name was derived from The Grim Reapers, the predecessor to Rick Nielsen's band Fuse.)
 In early August 1973, the group adopted the name Cheap Trick.
 Tom Petersson, then living in Europe, returned to the United States and joined Cheap Trick in November 1973.

-Cheap Trick was being booked regularly at clubs in the Midwest for $100 a night ($ in dollars) and was getting some repeat bookings.
 In late 1973 or early 1974, Carlos cut his hair short and began sporting a "bandit" mustache.
 He visited a thrift store and purchased several comfortable suits and about 20 white cotton dress shirts.
 The new wardrobe was inexpensive, looked good, and was comfortable.

-Interpersonal problems began to affect the band, as Hogan and Petersson did not get along.
-In the summer of 1974, Hogan left Cheap Trick to join The Litter, a Minneapolis-based band.
-A few days later, Carlos and Nielsen asked Zander to sing for Cheap Trick.
+In 1974, Carlos and Nielsen asked Zander to sing for Cheap Trick.
 Zander was able to get out of the last year of his contract and joined Cheap Trick in October 1974.

 In 1973 or 1974, Carlos gained a major insight into his drumming.
-He told interviewer Robin Tolleson in 1986 that, like most young drummers, he was mostly interested in making his drumming stand out ("Where can I get the most licks in, and how cool can I sound").
+He told interviewer Robin Tolleson in 1986 that, like most young drummers, he was mostly interested in making his drumming stand out.
 While listening to a tape of a Cheap Trick concert, he realized he was rushing the beat and interfering in the performance of the other band members.
 Afterward, he began taping every Cheap Trick show to study his own drumming much more objectively, focusing on keeping time and supporting his bandmates.
 The band also played several gigs alongside Mahavishnu Orchestra about this time.
 Carlos says he learned a great deal about ambidextrous drumming from drummer Billy Cobham.